komascript/latex-contract/README.md

 Note, that you have to use `tex` not `latex`, `pdflatex`, `xelatex` or `lualatex`!

-**Important Note:** The user manual of `contract` uses some package, that are still under development and therefore currently may not be available on CTAN.
+**Important Note:** The user manual of `contract` uses some packages, which are still under development and therefore currently may not be available on CTAN.
 So it is recommended to use the existing `contract.pdf`, which is also part of [the CTAN distribution](https://www.ctan.org/pkg/contract).
 As an alternative you may use the file available at the corresponding [github